Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 Understanding US Standards (Not Just ISO)

 The US market has specific demands.
-It's not just about having an ISO9001 certificate 12 13, which we have.
+It's not just about having an ISO 9001 certification 5, which we have.
 It's about understanding the application.

 What This Signals to a Buyer